FlorianBeckerle/The-Silent-Bell-Of-Aeturnum/Characters/Captain Rowan Harth.md

 # **Mystery**:

-- He’s noticed caravans sneaking in crystal dust but was bribed to ignore it.
+- He’s noticed crystal dust bein transferred from near the bell tower but was bribed to ignore it.

 - His guilt shows after probing: _“I thought it was just… powder.
 Didn’t think it’d kill folk.”_